-The brief was fairly open, with some passages pulled out to give a flavour of the book.
-There was emphasis put on creating a design that could easily translate to a big marketing campaign.
-I wouldn’t say that I gave this a massive amount of thought as I began the design process, but I did want to create a jacket that was simple and held a central motif that was quickly recognisable.
-(These two traits certainly make it easier to produce campaign assets down the line.)
-What I was aiming for was something that amounted to the ‘big book look’, a style which designer Paul Bacon is credited with creating, and defined by Steven Heller in his excellent article on Bacon as ‘large, bold title, prominent author’s name, small conceptual image’.
-It might sound conceited to be knowingly designing to a template for commercial success but it was inevitable that I’d have been steered in this direction and so, for me, it was easier to accept that at the start and try to create a pleasing design within those parameters.
+The brief was fairly open with some passages pulled out to give a flavour of the book and there was emphasis put on creating a design that could easily translate to a big marketing campaign.
+I wouldn’t say that I gave this a massive amount of thought as I began the design process but I did want to create a jacket that was simple and held a central motif so that it was quickly recognisable and these two traits certainly make it easier to produce campaign assets down the line.
+What I would be aiming for was something that amounted to the ‘big book look’, a style the designer Paul Bacon is credited in creating and defined by Steven Heller in his excellent article on Bacon as “large, bold title, prominent author’s name, small conceptual image”.
+It might sound conceited to be knowingly designing to a template for commercial success but it is inevitable that I’ll be steered in this direction and so for me it’s easier to accept that at the start and try to create pleasing design within those parameters.

 Better designers might have pulled out a brilliantly unexpected motif to represent on the cover but, for me, featuring the sun felt like the correct thing to do.
 It’s completely ubiquitous and speaks to all people.
 Klara’s relationship with the sun gives it an unusually playful character: it’s both a symbol and a protagonist.
 My initial visuals tried to do little more than present the sun in fragmented compositions; on initial glance, they’re purely abstract aesthetic (last visual using a hand, aside) but it also pertains to the mechanics of Klara’s vision, which would hopefully become clear to the reader in the early stages of the book.